 How do I Maintain My Oil-Free Air Compressor?

 Oil compressors need more maintenance since the oil and filter have to be changed within a particular period of time.
 Usually, manufacturers mention in the user manuals how often the maintenance should be done.
 They cost extra money for oil and maintenance.
 On the other hand, no constant maintenance is required for an oilless air compressor since they operate without oil lubrication, saving you additional expenses for both oil and maintenance.

 When it comes to portability, oil-free air compressors are an ideal choice.
 This is because they consist of fewer components and come up with a simple design, making them smaller in size and lighter in weight.
 That’s the reason that they are cheaper than oil lubed compressors.
 Thanks to these convenient features, they are recommended for home and non-commercial usage.
 As opposed to the oil-free model, oil-lubricated compressors have more parts that make them larger and heavier.
 Consequently, they are not as easy to transport as oil-free are.
 Due to more parts, they tend to be more expensive.
 But more parts and heavier means more durable too.

 The Bottom Line

 I think now you have been able to separate the fact that which one is better for your needs.
 To be honest, there is no argumentative factor to prove the superiority of one over another.
 Both models have their distinct features.
 All that matters is your requirement.
-If you are looking for a stationary high power air compressor that can meet required CFM and PSI, an oil compressor is recommended for you.
+If you are looking for a stationary high-power air compressor that can meet the required CFM and PSI, an oil compressor is recommended for you.
 And if your concern is about portability, noise level, and price, then opt oil-free one.